 They continued to live at 314 Marlborough during the 1884-1885 winter season, but moved thereafter to 386 Beacon.

-Edith, Elizabeth, Richard, and Bertram Waters continued to live at 314 Marlborough during the 1894-1895 winter season, but moved thereafter.
+Edith, Elizabeth, Richard, and Bertram Waters were living at 314 Marlborough during the 1888-1889 winter season.
+They continued to live there during the 1894-1895 winter season, but moved thereafter.
 By the 1896-1897 season, they were living at Trinity Court (southeast corner of Dartmouth and Stuart).
 Richard Waters was a wool broker, and Bertram Waters was a student at Harvard Law School (he later would become an attorney and then a surety bond and insurance broker).

 Edith and Elizabeth Waters continued to own 314 Marlborough and lease it to others.